National Public Health Symposium 2023

 24th-25th November 2023

-The 4th National Public Health Conference entitled ‘Improving Health and Well-being: An integrated societal approach‘, will be organised by the Malta Association of Public Health Medicine (MAPHM), in collaboration with the Department of Public Health, and the Department of Health Systems Management and Leadership of the University of Malta, as well as the Malta Health Network, on the 24th-25th November 2023 at the South Auditorium at Mater Dei Hospital.
-It will also be transmitted virtually.
+The 4th National Public Health Conference entitled ‘Improving Health and Well-being: An integrated societal approach‘, was successfully organised by the Malta Association of Public Health Medicine (MAPHM), in collaboration with the Department of Public Health, and the Department of Health Systems Management and Leadership of the University of Malta, as well as the Malta Health Network, on the 24th-25th November 2023 at the South Auditorium at Mater Dei Hospital.
+It was held in hybrid mode.

-This conference aims to bring together professionals and academia from a wide range of fields, both within and outside health, to discuss the role every one of us has in improving health and well-being, and strategies for advancing health outcomes, with a focus on an integrated societal approach.
+The conference brought together experts from a wide range of fields both within and outside health to discuss the role every one of us has in improving health and well-being and strategies for improving health outcomes, with a focus on an integrated societal approach.
+Our health is determined by individual factors, healthcare accessibility and delivery as well as societal determinants outside of health.

 Conference Topics